jtblin/kube2iam/README.md

 Provide IAM credentials to containers running inside a kubernetes cluster based on annotations.

+## IAM roles for service accounts vs kube2iam

+If you are using EKS, [IAM roles for service accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) should be a drop-in-replacement for kube2iam and should be preferred.
+Please read #368.

 ## Context

 Traditionally in AWS, service level isolation is done using IAM roles.
 IAM roles are attributed through instance